Rustin170506/ticdc.slide/slides.md

 Also, we can see the Resolved event.
 It is a special event.
 It means the data before this event is sent to the TiCDC.
 No more data will be sent to the TiCDC which has a smaller commit_ts than this event.

 This kind of event like a watermark.
+It's a very common pattern in the stream processing system.
+So we can just imagine TiCDC as a stream processing system but for TiDB.

 It is used to advance the progress of the table pipeline.
-Today I am not gonna to cover how to calculate the resolved ts.
+Today I'm not gonna to cover how to calculate the resolved ts.
 Because it is too complicated.
 -->

 ---